zeke/vibes/README.md

 ## Tips

-- **Use Git to save your progress**.
-Whenever you make a change that you like, commit it to your repository.
-That way you can always restore you work if you mess something up.
+- **Consider saving your progress**.
+While not required, using version control tools like Git can help you track changes and restore previous versions.
+See [git.md](./git.md) for more info.

 - **Don't ask leading questions!** The AI will tend to agree with you.
 For example, instead of asking a question like "Do the red dots represent nodes in the graph?", try something like "What do the red dots represent?"